 Adhesion Technologies

-Adhesion of silicone elastomers to different substrates is an important topic for a wide range of applications.
-Ensuring optimal adhesion of silicone rubber housing to a core rod or tube substrate in composite insulators can be achieved using several processing methodologies.
+Adhesion of silicone elastomers to different substrates is an important topic for a wide array of applications.
+Composite materials, such as insulators, consisting of silicone rubber and substrates such as a core rod or tube can be achieved using different processing methodologies.

 • Application of primers;